What is the invoicing process? 9 steps to get paid faster

 A billing schedule is a fixed time you set aside each week to create and send invoices.
 It turns invoicing from an afterthought into a priority.

-Pick a day and time of the week to get it done, then lock it into your schedule.
-If you're just too busy, hire a bookkeeper to help.
+Prioritising invoicing alongside paid work keeps your cash flow healthy.
+Pick a day and time each week to get it done, then lock it into your calendar.
+If you're too busy, hire a bookkeeper to help.

 2. Invoice more often, get paid more often